Schedule Your Diagnostic Consultation

 Your goals must be specifically bound to what your business is working toward.
 For example, everyone wants more, but more of what and how much more?
 More clients?
 How many more clients?

-Your goals should be measurable to help with tracking progress and attainable based on performances in the past.
+Your goals should be measurable to help track progress and attainable based on performances in the past.
 If your company has never scaled beyond a million dollars in revenue, is it a realistic goal to scale from one million to thirty million in a year?

-The final stipulation of a SMART goal is it needs to have a deadline or timeline.
+The final stipulation of a SMART goal must have a deadline or timeline.

 Buyer Personas